 - Journey to the Center of the Mind: Three of the game's chapters are these, all of which venture into Ray's inner thoughts.
 One is a lampshaded Coma Dream, another is the result of hypnosis, and the third is a Nightmare Sequence.

 - Kleptomaniac Hero: Ray's a nice guy, but to stop the Man, he'll steal pets, body parts, ideas, possessions, and even abstract concepts from the various characters in the game.

 - Living Macguffin: Ted is highly sought after by the villain of the game.

 - Moon Logic Puzzle: The solutions to the puzzles can be, uh, quite out there.
-If you need an intergallactic phone, what do you need to do?
+If you need an intergalactic phone, what do you need to do?
 Of course, make a monkey think of donuts, use the donuts to make a robot chef make spaghetti for 10,000 people, and use the spaghetti and two empty tomato cans to make said phone.

-- Mr. Seahorse: Becomes the fate of a chauvinistic general in Chapter Nine.
+- Mister Seahorse: Becomes the fate of a chauvinistic general in Chapter Nine.
 It doesn't seem to affect how much one of his subordinates has a crush, however.
 The baby itself, however, is inconsolable because his insides are apparently uncomfortable and smell of whiskey.

 - "I like a family man!"

 - Multiple Head Case: One puzzle is a siamese wrestler with three heads, one of which is smaller than the other two and subject to the whims of the others because the legs they control are longer than his.
 The actions of Ray reveal their legs are fake and their real ones are so stubby they can't stop him from running off to follow his dreams.